j-o-e-y/unhashed/coin-guides/what-is-qtum_04-23-18/what-is-qtum.md

 Patrick Dai had this to say on Bitcoin.com:
 >"In all of our talks to businesses...
 They asserted that efficiencies of blockchain technology shouldn’t be undermined by the inefficiencies of mining."

 For many reasons, including the concerns of industry, Qtum decided to use Proof-of-Stake mining.
-Specifically [Proof-of-Stake 3.0](https://allthingscrypto.tech/introduction-to-proof-of-work-and-proof-of-stake-3-0-part-4/) which attempts to be more egalitarian by giving each QTUM a single vote regardless of age.
+Specifically [Proof-of-Stake 3.0](http://earlz.net/view/2017/07/27/1904/the-missing-explanation-of-proof-of-stake-version) which attempts to be more egalitarian by giving each QTUM a single vote regardless of age.
 They hope this will promote more individuals to stake since the odds can't be games as easily as earlier versions of Proof-of-Stake.
 The more diverse the stakers are, the more secure the network is through its decentralization.

-In order to stake QTUMs you must leave your computer running 24/7, which is the least energy efficient aspect, but still orders of magnitude more efficient than any Proof-of-Work mining hardware.
-As a matter of fact, the team promotes the use of a [Raspberry Pi](https://steemit.com/qtum/@cryptominder/qtum-staking-tutorial-using-qtumd-on-a-raspberry-pi-3) for the least amount of energy assumption.
+In order to stake QTUMs you must have them stored in an address for 500 blocks (or about 17 hours), and then run their full node software on a computer that remains connected to the Qtum network 24/7.
+Proof-of-Stake is like a lottery, and you can only be eligible to win if your node is connected.
+This is the least energy efficient aspect of Qtum, but still orders of magnitude more efficient than any Proof-of-Work mining hardware.
+The team promotes the use of a [Raspberry Pi](https://steemit.com/qtum/@cryptominder/qtum-staking-tutorial-using-qtumd-on-a-raspberry-pi-3) for the least amount of energy consumption.
 According to [this](https://qtumexplorer.io/qtum-staking-calculator) staking reward calculator, the current yearly ROI is 4.43%.

 ### Partnerships